-Till now we have discussed only about private sector banks, but these factors in the coming quarters that will set the tone well for the largest public sector bank, State Bank of India (SBI).
+Till now we have discussed only private sector banks, but these factors in the coming quarters that will set the tone well for the largest public sector bank, State Bank of India (SBI).

 Also recently SBI bought good quality assets worth INR 45,000 crores from NBFCs (Non-Banking Financial Institutions) that are still facing the liquidity crunch.

 SBI took the opportunity at hand to increase the loan portfolio as NBFCs assets were available at attractive rates.
-Therefore, the bank has been making best possible use of this opportunity both in priority and non-priority sectors.
+Therefore, the bank has been making the best possible use of this opportunity both in priority and non-priority sectors.